Are you visiting Greece this summer and looking for the best places for snorkeling in Santorini? Then I got you covered!

 3. Nea Kameni

 Nea Kameni is a small island right off the coast of Santorini, in the middle of the famous caldera.
-Snorkelers love Nea Kameni mainly for one reason, a sunken shipwreck.
-The Wreck sunk in 1981 and is now a major hotspot for divers and snorkelers.
+Snorkelers love Nea Kameni mainly for one reason: the sunken shipwreck.

 The easiest way to reach Nea Kameni is by catamaran tour.
 They will also let you take some time at the natural hot springs in the western part of Nea Kameni.
 This is also what we did.